anacicconi/symfony-docs/cookbook/form/form_customization.rst

 .. caution::

-  If you use the Bootstrap form theme and want render the parts of a checkbox field individually, do not use {{ form_label() }}.
+  If you use the Bootstrap form theme and want to render the parts of a checkbox field individually, do not use {{ form_label() }}.
 Otherwise, it will render nothing.

 In the next section you will learn how to customize a theme by overriding